 There are many ways to brew the drink.
-It depends totally up to you which you are going to choose.
+It depends totally on you which you are going to choose.
 Read some tips and enjoy.

 - Filter/Chemex – it is the easiest way to make a coffee.
 Just use a simple paper filter, put some coffee substitute (e.g. Spelt Coffee) and pour hot water.
 Wait a few minutes until the water goes through the filter.

 - Boiling (Turkish coffee) – you need a special Turkish pot.
 Place your pot of cold water on the stove.
 Add coffee (1 tablespoon) and sugar or cinnamon (1 teaspoon).
 Stir several times until the brew starts to foam.
 Don’t let the coffee boil.
 Take the pot off the heat source, let it cool down and repeat the process once or twice.
 The coffee should be served in small cups.

 - Aeropress – this new ‘device’ is the best way to make an espresso.
 You can use a coffee substitute (e.g. Acorn Coffee) and follow the instruction.
 The coffee is made straight away.